addanki-raghavendra/Topology-Clusters/README.md

 # Topology-Nanoclusters
-Set of python tools and functions for computational topology (mathematics algorithms), especially used for probing nanoclusters.
+Set of python tools and functions for computational topology, especially used for probing nanoclusters.